preronam/ReactPortfolio/README.md

 This is a react Portfolio feauturing the following sections:

-About
+1.About
-Role Description
+2.Role Description
-Education
+3.Education
-Work Skills
+4.Work Skills
-Contact Information
+5.Contact Information

 Deployed Portfolio Link: https://portfolio-re.herokuapp.com/